vocaltractlab/headpositiondoc/source/protocol.rst

 	:alt: alternate text
 	:figclass: align-center

 	This figure identifies all landmarks necessary to classify head position.
-All landmarks should be placed in the anatomical midsagittal plane rather than the scan midsagittal plane.
+All landmarks should be placed in the anatomical midsagittal plane and allows the measurements to be calculated in 3D.

 1. Anterior Nasal Spine (ANS)